CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

 Promises can make it easier to split our code into small well-named functions, and make code easier to read.
 They also make it easier to handle errors.

 You can think of a Promise as you would think of a promise you make to another person - you make a promise that something will happen in the future.
-For example - I promise to call you later, I promise to go to the shops and buy milk later,.
+For example - I promise to call you later, I promise to go to the shops and buy milk later.

 In this example we

-1. Get the `Promise` that will get the milk from the shops (this could take a long time so it's good that it's a `Promise`!)
+1. Get the `Promise` that we will get the milk from the shops (this could take a long time so it's good that it's a `Promise`!)
 2. When the milk has arrived from the shop `then` I should drink it and `return` the bottle so I can do something else with it
 3. When I've drank the milk `then` I should recycle the bottle
 4. If anything goes wrong with those steps I should `catch` the error and `warn` everyone what happened